Dasharo/docs/docs/unified-test-documentation/dasharo-stability/01-usb-type-a-devices-detection.md

 **Test description**

 This test aims to verify that the external USB devices are detected correctly after performing a warm boot.
-The test is performed in multiple iterations.
+The test should be performed in multiple iterations.

 **Test configuration data**